 - Wood: Few man made materials can match the characterful appeal of natural timber floors.
-However, if you plan on installing underfloor heating, engineered boards are typically a better fit than solid planks.
+However, if you plan on installing underfloor heating with wooden floors, engineered boards are typically a better fit than solid planks.
 The cross-dimensional structure of the boards is finished with a veneer of real wood, so you get the aesthetic appeal of real timber with less risk of expansion and contraction as the wood heats and cools.
 Solid hardwood and softwood products can be used in some scenarios, but always check your manufacturer’s guidelines and pay close attention to the thickness of the boards.
-‘Be sure to install a floor probe to protect the integrity of the wood from fluctuating temperatures,’ says Tom from Wunda.
-‘Do check with your flooring supplier, as some products like Beech and Maple may not be compatible.’
+'Be sure to install a floor probe to protect the integrity of the wood from fluctuating temperatures,' says Tom from Wunda.
+'Do check with your flooring supplier, as some products like Beech and Maple may not be compatible.'

 - Laminate & vinyl: If you’re looking to introduce a splash of colour into your home, vinyl and laminate are both practical, low-maintenance options.
 Vinyl can be paired with UFH, though it should only be fitted over water-based systems rather than electric mat-based arrangements – the same goes for laminate, too.
 Luxury vinyl tiles are also compatible with UFH, though always check your flooring supplier’s guidance regarding how high the temperature should be set, as there’s sometimes an upper limit you’ll have to adhere to.